 We still need official confirmation to be certain.
 It would be very helpful for an expert with access to higher resolution aerial imagery to help test our hypothesis.

 We also looked at how the video was distributed on Friday 17 July 2020.
 The first instance it was posted on social media that we could find was on Twitter at 22:59 UTC or about 6:59 PM EDT.
 The video was apparently abridged by the limits on the length of videos that users can post on Twitter which cut the video down from 2:50 to around 2:15-2:17.
 We were unable to find any instances where it was posted earlier than that on Facebook or YouTube.
-While it's possible the video could have been posted to these sites earlier and subsequently removed, the only evidence we have appears to support the hypothesis that the video originated from private WhatsApp chats, but more evidence is needed to be certain.
+While it's possible the video could have been posted to these sites earlier and subsequently removed, the only evidence we have does not negate the hypothesis that the video originated from private WhatsApp chats, but more evidence is needed to be certain.